JianWangUCD/JavaFX-RaceGame/README.md

 The scoreboard shows records of the top ten players, who are listed in descending order of number of games won.

 ### Step 9: Start from step 3 and play in order until you want to quit the game

+## Unit tests

+### GameTest

+`Game` class is the core logic class of the project.
+There are 25 tests in GameTest.java.

+sampleTest - A simple test of throwing dice to detect whether the state of the game is normal or not.

+test 1 - player 1 goes forward and moves 2 squares

+test 2 - player 2 goes forward and moves 3 squares

+test 3 - player 1 meets fire

+test 4 - player 1 meets fire and move right

+test 5 - player 1 meets fire and move left, the left side is the left edge of board

+test 6 - player 1 meets fire and then choose to miss this turn

+test 7 - player 2 meets fire

+test 8 - player 2 meets fire and move left

+test 9 - player 2 meets fire and move right, the right side is the right edge of board

+test 10 - player 2 meets fire and then choose to miss this turn

+test 11 - player 1 meets tar pit

+test 12 - player 2 meets tar pit

+test 13 - player 1 meets player 2

+test 14 - player 2 meets player 1

+test 15 - player 1 meets the edge of board

+test 16 - player 2 meets the edge of board

+test 17 - player 1 meets fence

+test 18 - player 2 meets fence

+test 19 - The player 1 enters the finish area

+test 20 - The player 2 enters the finish area

+test 21 - player 1 wins (no need to test player 2 wins, the logic is same)

+test 22 - Persistent Record

+test 23 - Clear the record

+test 24 - New winners are recorded persistently

+### GamerTest

+testGamerInstance - test for creating new instance

+### GamersTest

+testMergeNewRecord - test for merging new winner in total record

+testSortAllRecords - test for sorting the total records by number of wins of winners

+### DirDiceTest

+roll - test for rolling the dice to get the direction of movement

+### MoveDiceTest

+roll - test for rolling the dice to get the ideal number of squares moved